bob1de/hass-apps/docs/apps/schedy/events.rst

 All events have an optional ``app_name`` parameter that can be submitted when you have multiple instances of Schedy running for different purposes and you want to address exactly one of these instances.
-It's value has to be the name of the app instance as configured in AppDaemon.
+Its value has to be the name of the app instance as configured in AppDaemon.
 If you omit this parameter, all Schedy instances will react to the event.
 The app name is the name you start the app's configuration with: